the mycelial soul

 "What if we come to know ourselves as radically interconnected in a way that our very being becomes multitude, an interbeing of ecologies?
 What if the incarnation of soul into body and Earth [true embodiment] brings about a belonging not to the solitary self, but to an immense web of life, constantly immersed in and in communion with the Anima Mundi?
 How might this shift transform our psychology, spirituality, and the very fabric of our daily lives and work?"

-It has taken me seven years to fully grasp the contribution of my work within both Jungian psychology and mysticism.
+It has taken me seven years to understand threads of my contribution within both Jungian psychology and mysticism.
 Though a red thread has woven through both my inner and outer work, it was only after leading (and closing) the 7th and final cycle of Reclaiming the Mythical Feminine at the Anima Mundi School that I began to see it with clarity.

 A teaching dream a few years ago summarized this realization: “A woman matures when she is not focused on her own individuation journey anymore.”
 At first glance, it’s a simple statement, yet it holds a profound paradox for those familiar with Jung’s work.
 Jung describes individuation as a descent into the night sea, seeking, finding and finally living the treasure of the Self.
 My dream, however, suggests that a woman’s maturity lies not in seeking individuation but in letting it go.
 The treasure is no longer the focus—so what is?